Long exposure shot of guests on an Upper Antelope Canyon tour

 Guide To Visiting Antelope Canyon

-This ethereal canyon belongs to the Navajo Nation.
-The name Antelope Canyon comes from the once plentiful prong horned antelope that used to roam the now barren and dry area.
+• The name Antelope Canyon comes from the once plentiful prong horned antelope that used to roam the area.

-Although it is one, 30-mile long slot canyon comprising four different sections, there are various points visitors can access to see this world famous spot.
+• Although it is one, 30-mile long slot canyon comprising four different sections, there are various points visitors can access to see this world-famous spot.

-Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation.
+• Navajo Nation Parks & Recreation oversees all Navajo Tribal Parks on the Navajo Nation Reservation.
 Its mission is to protect, preserve, and manage tribal parks, monuments and recreation areas for the perpetual enjoyment and benefit of the Navajo Nation.

 Antelope Canyon is located 10 minutes east of Page, Arizona near the Arizona-Utah border.
 Most tours begin in Page or at the park's entrance off Highway 98.